nbusseneau/CompatibilityManager/README.md

 ## What are all these compatibility settings for anyway?

-The app mirrors exactly what you'd find in the Compatibility tab of an executable's properties.
+The app mirrors exactly what you'd find in the Compatibility tab of an application's properties.
 A good place to start would be the [official Windows documentation](https://support.microsoft.com/en-us/help/15078/windows-make-older-programs-compatible).